TEASER: Winnipeg Bike Mayor Patty Wiens

 You can find the full transcript of this episode here.

-***Support The War on Cars on Patreon and receive access to ad-free versions of all our episodes, exclusive bonus content and stickers.***
+*** Support The War on Cars on Patreon to receive access to ad-free versions of all our episodes, special bonus content, stickers, and more! ***

 LINKS:

-This episode was recorded by Josh Wilcox at the Brooklyn Podcasting Studio.
-It was written, produced and edited by Doug Gordon.
+This episode was edited by Ali Lemer.
+It was recorded by Josh Wilcox at the Brooklyn Podcasting Studio.
+Transcriptions are by Russell Gragg.
 Our theme music is by Nathaniel Goodyear.

 TheWarOnCars.org